Persistent Complex Bereavement Disorder (PCBD) Treatment in Wylie, TX

 Contact Dr. Gardner Today

 No two patients are alike, which is why Dr. Gardner takes an individualized approach to each patient she treats for persistent complex bereavement disorder.
-If you have been struggling with your bereavement process for over a year, are concerned about the intensity of your grieving process please call (214) 997-4459 today to request an appointment.
+If you have been struggling with your bereavement process for over a year, are concerned about the intensity of your grieving process please call (214) 997-4459 today.